-Moreover, there is also a tradition related to this holiday where fireworks are part of this night, aims to welcome summer, and illuminate the shortest night of the year.
+Moreover, there is a tradition related to this holiday where fireworks are part of this night, which aims to welcome summer, and illuminate the shortest night of the year.
 Additionally, if you can jump off these bonfires on the beach, you have to make a wish, and it will be granted.

 8- Aquadiver Waterworld:

 Aquadiver is one of the best water parks on the Costa Brava, situated between Castell d’Aro and Platja d’Aro.
 Moreover, The park covers 10 hectares of green park zone.
 It offers facilities for all ages, thrilling attractions for young people like the breathtaking kamikazes, and relaxation for adults like jacuzzis.

 Aquadiver water park provides attractive services like the picnic zone with tables and shaded areas beneath pine trees, vast lawn expanses to enjoy with hired sun loungers or deckchairs, various restaurants, and parking.
 All these services will make it easy for you to spend unforgettable time with family and friends.

 Parc Aventura is located in a privileged environment on the Costa Brava, About 40 minutes from Blanes.
 It is a unique place where you can experience adventure with your children.
 Parc Aventura Costa Brava adapted to all ages you can choose the multi-adventure experience that you want.
 Besides, the park is a treetop adventure where you can spend time in a beautiful pine forest, with more than 80 adventure activities suspended in the trees, such as leaps into the void, zip wires, ropes, nets, bridges, Tarzan jumps, and tunnels.
 The park is an attractive place where you can disconnect and relax, surrounded by magnificent nature, and feel like a true adventurer.